cartesi/docs/docs/compute/wallet.md

 When installing a Cartesi Compute Node, the user will be prompted to create a wallet for their node and to properly fund it.
 During this installation procedure, the user will also be requested to authorize the node to defend them in case of disputes.

-The DApp developer is not required to get involved in this procedure.
+The dApp developer is not required to get involved in this procedure.
-Moreover, the DApp does not need to know the address of the user's Cartesi Compute Node in order to write the application logic.
+Moreover, the dApp does not need to know the address of the user's Cartesi Compute Node in order to write the application logic.